 Disintegration in Western Europe contributed to the spread of eccentricities among Christians.
 Some engaged in self-torture as a substitute for martyrdom.
 Some, including a man named Benedict, rolled naked in thorny bushes.
 Some joined a new monastery movement that had appeared in Italy and Gaul.
-Monasteries attracted Christian conservatives who tended to oppose the worldliness of the Church and the luxury with which some of the clergy lived.
-But in some places monasticism took on a worldly character as people, including some who were wealthy, joined merely for a retreat and a place of quiet.
+The monasteries attracted Christian conservatives opposed to the worldliness of the Church and the luxury with which some of the clergy lived, and there were men of wealth who retreated to monasteries for the sake of peace and quiet.

-In the chaos and continuing wars that plagued Western Europe, a few monasteries were pillaged and burned.
+In the chaos and continuing wars that plagued western Europe, a few monasteries were pillaged and burned.
 The Benedictine monastery at Monte Casino was sacked within sixty years of its founding in 529, and twice more within the next five hundred years.
-But, for the most part, the Christian monasteries were havens of peace and were to become a significant cultural force through the Middle Ages.
+But, for the most part the Christian monasteries remained havens of peace and were to become a significant cultural force through the Middle Ages.